 - The workplace lunch room is not the property of a union and the venue for a meeting should be based on an available meeting room to suit the business’ operating requirements.

-- The FWC should give consideration when granting right of entry permits to the number of permits previously granted with respect to a business over a 12 month period.
+- The FWC should give consideration when granting right of entry permits, in respect to the number of permits previously granted to a business in the last 12 month period.

 18 June 2015